Friday, June 12, 2026

 In 2015, that same shelter was hit by flooding in the June disaster.
 At least 13 dogs drowned.

-None of this means the current program is fine.
+None of this means the current program, which DFWatch has also reported on, is good enough.
 It may be badly run.
 It may lack transparency.
 If dogs are not returned properly, if records are wrong, if shelters are in poor condition, or if activists are denied answers, that is a serious public issue.

-But old problems should not be made to look new just because the mood around the world is that time’s up for Georgia’s ruling party.
+Old problems should not be made to look new just because they fit the current mood against Georgia’s ruling party.

 Leave a Comment